Dylancouzon/Code-Quizz/README.md

 });
 ```
-In the code snippet above, you can see the function that I used to store the user Score whenever they hit the submit button.
+In the code snippet above, you can see the function that I used to store the user’s Score whenever they hit the submit button.
 I then call the highScore function that will update the board with the new data.

 <br>
 <hr>